 - fix

 - fix\phase

-- · output\format
+- output\format

 - backup

-Fix is probably the most important feature of VSG.
-I added it when someone said it would be nice if VSG just fixed the problems it found.
-There may be other important features, I just have not thought of them yet.
+Fix is probably the most important feature.
+It was added when a user said it would be nice if VSG just fixed the problems it found.
+There may be other important missing features in the current implementation.